 Editor’s Note: It’s hard to believe in your book and your work when you get negative feedback, rejections, and the Black Hole of Silence from editors.
-Some writer friends and I were talking about how important it is to believe in your book and my colleague, best-selling author Alisa Bowman, sent me such a smart and insightful email that I asked for permission to publish it.
+Some writer friends and I were talking about how important it is to believe in your book and my colleague, bestselling author Alisa Bowman, sent me such a smart and insightful email about how to believe in your book that I asked for permission to publish it here.

 She did me one better and wrote this guest post, about fantasy versus reality in the world of writing books and why you have to believe in your book, even when no one else does.